 Ideally, balance transfers help you shift your balance from a high interest rate card to one with a lower rate.
 This used to be so easy that cardholders transferred their balance from card to card to take advantage of the intro period and avoid interest payments.
 Issuers allowed this and did not even charge a fee for balance transfers.

 Today, balance transfer options are still available but they aren’t as easy and welcoming as they used to be.
 Many introductory periods have been cut from twelve to six months, the ongoing interest rates are higher, and some issuers have increased the balance transfer fee from 3% to 4% or, in some cases, even 5%.
-Citi Platinum Select offers a 0% for up to twelve months for balance transfers with a 3% balance transfer fee.

 It is important for consumers to mathematically calculate whether a balance transfer makes financial sense.
 Compare the up front balance transfer fee (which is then rolled into your balance) and what you will save in interest payments for the introductory period to the interest payments you will make on your existing card.
 Carefully read the terms and conditions of the card you are considering to see if purchases made during the introductory period are covered at the introductory rate or if that rate only applies to the transferred balance.

 If you have average credit, there is no quick fix to get a lower rate.
 Issuers have tightened lending and approval rates to this group.
 The best way to lower your rate is to raise your credit score.
 That will take time, but it will be worth the effort.
 Ironically, one of the fastest ways to pull up your credit score is to pay down your debt and reduce your credit utilization ratio.